0xsequence/sequence.js/packages/wallet/dapp-client/README.md

 #### **addExplicitSession()**

-Creates and initializes a new explicit (permissioned) session for a given chain.
+Creates and initializes a new explicit session for a given chain.

 - **Parameters:**
   - `chainId`: `ChainId` - The chain ID for the new session.